 1. Spectacles (thick cataract glasses)

 Cataract glasses are the oldest and most conservative way to restore sight after cataract surgery.
-Usually these glasses can only be used comfortably after a patient has had the cataract removed from each eye.
-Cataract spectacles have several drawbacks: they are extremely thick and heavy; they make objects appear about one-third larger than they really are; they make straight objects seem curved and they distort side vision; they can be difﬁcult to get used to and some people never adjust to them.
+Usually, these glasses can only be used comfortably after a patient has had the cataract removed from each eye.
+Cataract spectacles have several drawbacks: they are extremely thick and heavy, they make objects appear about one-third larger than they really are, they make straight objects seem curved and distort side vision, and they can be difﬁcult to get used to and some people never adjust to them.
 They can also cause difﬁculties when the wearer is going up or down stairs.
 No one really requests this method of correction and surgeons have abandoned this old method.

 2. Contact lenses